RAG MusicJapanese Songs

 Emmanuel CHABRIER - Villanelle des petits canards (Rosemonde G_rard) - Bruno LAPLANTEEmmanuel Chabrier

-This is a pastoral song composed by Emmanuel Chabrier, notable for its beautiful and gentlemanly male vocals.
+It’s a pastoral song composed by Emmanuel Chabrier, distinguished by a beautiful, gentlemanly male vocal.

-Because the language is different, I can only grasp the meaning of the lyrics through translation, but the singing alone gives a comforting sense of being gently enveloped.
+Since the language is different, I can only grasp the meaning of the lyrics through translation, but the voice alone gives a comforting sense of being gently enveloped.

 Handel: Acis and Galatea (complete) — Joan Sutherland / conducted by BoultGeorg Friedrich Händel